PDI-DGS-Protolab/FlumeApi/README.md

 FlumeApi
 ========

-A Flume API wrapper to make easier the integration of Flume 1.2 with custom applications
+A small, simple library to wrap features provided by the official Flume API in order to make easier the integration of Flume 1.2 (onwards) with custom applications

-## Code Sample
+### Code Sample

 ```java
   // Creating the logger